A note on thermal effects in non-linear models for plasma-based acceleration: Model Characterization and Comparison with Numerical Simulations

 \section{Model Characterization and Comparison with Numerical Simulations}

-In this section, we will detail the strategy to solve numerically the blowout radius equation~\cref{eq:blowout-radius-equation}, and all the considerations that have to be operated in the presence of a warm background plasma.
-Furthermore, we will present comparisons with PIC simulations performed using FBPIC~\cite{lehe-2016}, a quasi-3D solver that employs a pseudo-spectral decomposition of the fields in Fourier-Hankel space, enabling tunable azimuthal resolutions, and which also includes standard PIC components for particle evolution like particle pushers~\cite{ripperda-2018} and charge deposition schemes~\cite{birdsall-2018,esirkepov-2001,steiniger-2023}.
+\corr{In this section, we will characterize the model by solving the blowout radius equation~\cref{eq:blowout-radius-equation}.} Furthermore, we will present comparisons with PIC simulations performed using FBPIC~\cite{lehe-2016}, a quasi-3D solver that employs a pseudo-spectral decomposition of the fields in Fourier-Hankel space, enabling tunable azimuthal resolutions, and which also includes standard PIC components for particle evolution like particle pushers~\cite{ripperda-2018} and charge deposition schemes~\cite{birdsall-2018,esirkepov-2001,steiniger-2023}.
 All numerical results presented consider a domain of size $L_r=3.0$ and $L_z=15.0$, with cell resolutions $\Delta_z=\Delta_r=0.01$, and computational time step $\Delta t = 0.001$.
-The background plasma is modeled using $16$ particles per cell.
+The background plasma is modeled using \corr{$64$} particles per cell\corr{, and it is initially set at uniform density $n_0=10^{16}\;\rm{cm^{-3}}$.
+In PIC simulations, the background temperature is implemented through a finite variance in the initial particle velocity distribution}.
 We adopt the bi-Gaussian bunch described in~\cref{eq:gaussian-bunch}, with $\alpha=84$, $\sigma_r = 0.1$, and $\sigma_z = \sqrt{2}$, in order to satisfy the narrow bunch condition described at the end of~\cref{subsec:electromagnetic-fields}.
 The choice of parameters grants a complete blowout regime (the normalized charge parameter \footnote { For the bi-Gaussian bunch detailed in~\cref{eq:gaussian-bunch}, one defines the normalized charge parameter as $\tilde{Q} = \alpha (2\pi)^{3/2} \sigma_r^2 \sigma_z$~\cite{rosenzweig-2010}. } , $\tilde{Q}$, which is often used to evaluate linearity regimes in PWFA applications, equals $\sim 18$) and adhere to the parameters chosen in~\cite{lu-2006,lu-2006-b}.
-In~\cref{fig:1}, we show a snapshot of the system under consideration coming from a PIC simulation.
-The upper half of the figure corresponds to a cold plasma setup, while the lower half shows the warm plasma case.
-A clear difference emerges between the two: in the presence of a finite plasma temperature, the plasma bubble becomes longitudinally smaller.
-This reduction in bubble size is due to thermal effects on the plasma wave frequency~\cite{simeoni-2024,simeoni-2024-b}.
-This effect is characterized more quantitatively through the observables $\ell_\parallel$ and $\ell_\bot$ defined in~\cref{fig:1}, which measure the spatial extent of the interface $r_b(\xi)$, the boundary separating the interior of the bubble from the surrounding plasma sheath, where electrons accumulation occurs.
-In warm plasmas, this sheath is broader and less sharply defined compared to the cold case.
-This is a direct consequence of the statistical spread in electron momenta due to thermal fluctuations.